 Professional preventive maintenance is one of the best things you can provide HVAC equipment.
-Previous homeowners don’t always bother with it, which may leave the HVAC system at a higher risk of problems, namely if the HVAC system hasn’t even been on in a while.
-Routine maintenance can include everything from replacing the air filter to keeping moving components clean and well-lubricated.
+Previous homeowners may not have bothered with it, which can sometimes leave the HVAC system at a higher risk of problems, namely if the HVAC system hasn’t even been used in a while.
+Routine maintenance can include everything from replacing the air filter to keeping crucial components clean and well-lubricated.

 What ratings are available for your HVAC system?

-Once you learn the make and model, you can do some online research.
-If there’s been a consistent problem or even something like a product recall, getting a new HVAC system might have to be considered as part of the total costs.
+Once you find the make and model, you can do some online research.
+If there’s been a consistent problem or even something like a product recall, getting a new HVAC system may need to be considered as part of the total costs.
 Otherwise, you could move in only to have a broken HVAC system before the last box is unpacked.

-If you’ve discovered a problem with the home’s HVAC system, consider checking with a trusted local service company before you decide against buying.
-They can complete a thorough inspection, verifying existing issues and looking for any others.
-If the issue can be resolved with a simple tune-up, buying the house should still be worth it.
+If you’ve found a problem with the home’s HVAC system, try calling a trusted local service company before you decide against buying.
+They can complete a thorough inspection, determining the extent of existing issues and looking for any others.
+If the damage can be fixed with a simple tune-up, buying the house may still be worth it.

 And there’s always the possibility the previous owner simply wasn’t aware of the problem.
 If there’s something affecting the HVAC system, it doesn’t hurt to ask if potential replacement costs will be factored into the cost of the home itself.
 In any case, the more info you have, the better decisions you can make.

-Check Everything Off Your List with Bain Heating & Air Conditioning
+Enjoy Your Comfortable New Home with Bain Heating & Air Conditioning

-Remember to have a trustworthy service company on your side.
+Remember to have a trustworthy service company in your corner.
 They can keep equipment running smoothly with repair and maintenance support.
 For quality local service, call Bain Heating & Air Conditioning at 256-270-1196.